Best for Included Optional Devices

 Couples or Seniors Who Live Together

-Another option for users is to receive a second personal help button with their system, rather than the lockbox.
+All Rescue Alert customers receive a free gift with their system.
+They may either choose a lockbox, or a second personal help button.
 The extra button may be used by the user’s spouse or anyone else who lives in the same home.
 There is no extra fee for monitoring the second person, so both users can have emergency protection for the price of one.
+This can save couples or roommates hundreds of dollars over the course of the year.

 Plans and Starting Costs

-All Rescue Alert devices may be paid for on a monthly, quarterly, or annual basis.
-Additionally, some systems come with the option to purchase the device for a one-time, flat fee.
+Both Rescue Alert devices may be paid for on a monthly, quarterly, or annual basis.
+Additionally, the in-home system comes with the option to purchase the device for a one-time, flat fee.
 The systems range in price from $32.95 to $44.95 when paid for on a monthly basis.
 There are no long-term contracts and users may cancel their service at any time.

 Device Prices and Features